Mica-Micaella/Roseria/README.md

 # Roseria
-✨ An multi propose Discord bot for Moderation, Fun and Automations made with native Discord.js lib!
+✨ An multi propose Discord bot for Moderation, Fun and Automations made with native/official Discord.js lib!